-Impairments in bladder function with multiple sclerosis (MS) are common and may affect up to 78% to 90% of patients during the course of MS. The prevalence of bowel dysfunction in MS is estimated to be about 68% of patients.
+Impairments in bladder function with multiple sclerosis (MS) are common and may affect up to 78 to 90 percent of patients during the course of MS. The prevalence of bowel dysfunction in MS is estimated to be about 68 percent of patients.
 Bladder and bowel symptoms are relatively common in MS and can be treated.
 Goals for bladder and bowel management include maximizing independence and preventing incontinence and complications.

 How can bladder function be affected by multiple sclerosis (MS)?

 As with other MS symptoms, the kinds of bladder problems vary from person to person and can change over time.
 People may:

 - Have trouble controlling the release of urine (incontinence)

 - Experience a sense of having to go right away (urgency)

 - Have difficulty in starting to urinate or in sustaining a steady stream (hesitancy)

 In fact, some people may experience urinary retention and will require some form of intermittent catheterization.
 All these symptoms usually indicate problems in the functioning of the muscles that control urination, although urinary tract infection (UTI) must be eliminated as a cause.

 An appointment with an advanced practice nurse or physician assistant to initially (begin to) assess the bladder symptoms is helpful.
 Initial bladder assessment includes obtaining a thorough history from the patient and focusing on the primary concern.